Slack for Startups: Editor's Take

 How does Slack compare to alternatives?

-Slack is one of the strongest options in the productivity category.
-See our full Slack alternatives comparison to evaluate it against Airtable and Productboard.
+Slack is one of the strongest options in the operations & productivity category.
+See our full Slack alternatives comparison to evaluate it against Make and Airtable.

 Should I claim the Slack startup deal?

-If productivity is part of your stack, yes.
-The SaaSOffers Slack deal gives you 25% off first year — verified, free to claim, and takes minutes to activate.
+If operations & productivity is part of your stack, yes.
+The SaaSOffers Slack deal gives you 25% off first year, verified, free to claim, and takes minutes to activate.

 Ready to try Slack?